 After 18 years of service with Matrix Engineering, she is well versed in all things administrative in the AEC industry.
 She is the office manager for both MAP Strategies and Artman Studio.

-Steven Vance is a website and web application developer, and a transportation planner.
+Steven Vance is an urban planner and web application developer.
 He created Chicago Cityscape, a subscription service to track building permits and neighborhood data, and MAPS Tracker, to notify MAPS clients of new building violations.
-He has worked for the Chicago Department of Transportation, Active Transportation Alliance, and built and managed websites for many organizations.
-He writes for Streetsblog Chicago.
+He has worked for the Chicago Department of Transportation, Active Transportation Alliance, written for Streetsblog Chicago and other publications, and created websites for several organizations including Landmarks Illinois.

 Master of Urban Planning & Public Policy, University of Illinois at Chicago